Follow the Flow: On Information Flow Across Textual Tokens in Text-to-Image Models

-Focusing on the cases where at least one token represents the lexical item, we examine the number of \textit{representative tokens} (those that result in an image that represents the item) and \textit{non-representative tokens}~(those that do not).
-We compare the proportion of \textit{representative tokens} across different lexical items of different lengths.
-Our results (\cref{fig:representative_distribution} in~\cref{app:results}) show that typically one or two tokens represent the concept, while the remaining tokens are \textit{non-representative tokens}.
-As the lexical item becomes longer, the number of \textit{non-representative tokens} tokens increases.
-Focusing on these \textit{non-representative tokens}, we find that they account for 52\% of the tokens within the lexical items represented by least two tokens.
-In the next section, we examine the effect of removing \textit{non-representative tokens}.
+We next focus on instances where at least one token represents the lexical item, and examine the number of \textit{representative} and \textit{non-representative tokens} across items of different lengths.
+Our results~(\cref{fig:rep-token-dist}, \textsl{top rows}) show that typically one or two tokens represent the concept, while the remaining tokens are \textit{non-representative}.
+Further, as the token length of the lexical item becomes longer, the number of \textit{non-representative} tokens increases~(\cref{fig:rep-token-dist}, \textsl{rightmost column}).
+Inspecting all lexical items in our data composed of two or more tokens, these \textit{non-representative tokens} account for 52\% of their tokens.
+We next examine the effect of removing \textit{non-representative tokens} altogether.